 - Each transfer applicant's performance in technical coursework such as calculus, chemistry and physics is carefully reviewed.

-- Application deadline is March 1. (summer/fall admission only)
+- Application deadline is March 1st. (fall admission only)

 Guidelines for Transfer Students

 Below are general guidelines for prospective transfer students.
-Additional information is available on the Be a Longhorn Web site.
+Additional information is available through Texas Admissions.
 Students are encouraged to contact Engineering Student Services by calling 512-471-4321 or visiting the Engineering Student Services (ESS) building, for general information regarding the external admissions process.
 Because significant differences may exist among courses that appear to be quite similar, students who have questions about the requirements of a specific degree plan should contact the appropriate departmental advising office.